 - 1. Make the tree diagram.

 - 2. Label each branch's probability

 - 3. Multiply down the branches to find the probability of the desired outcome.

 To find the probability of the event, you take the sum of the outcomes that make up the event.
-Let's look at a few problems where a tree diagram is helpful/
+Let's look at this problem where a tree diagram is helpful.